 The story behind the first piece is based on the innocent curiosity of a child exploring a field of opportunities.
 The initial photo was taken with ProCamera.
-Then I used Superimpose to position the image correctly.
-I followed by using Snapseed to augment the lighting and colors and provide a series of contrasts.
+Then I used the Superimpose app to position the image correctly.
+I followed by using the Snapseed photo editing tools to enhance the lighting and colors and provide a series of contrasts.
 As a final step I used Picfix for grunge and scratches to create a vintage appearance to create a soft fantasy feel and bring it all together.

 The inspiration for this photo was based on experimenting with different shots and angles to project a certain image.
 The photo was initially processed with ProCamera.
 Then I used Superimpose, and for final adjustments I used Camera+ and Snapseed.

 In this particular piece I used Superimpose to place the image on a violet background.
 As a second step to blend in colors I used Snapseed.
 Then using iColorama I was able to accentuate the imagine with Flow and Raise, and for texture and final blending of colors I used Stackables and Mextures.
 As a result I could create my vision of youth via expression of magical coloration and aura around the innocence of a child.

 Many photographers are comfortable taking realistic photos, but they don’t know how to transition into more abstract style.
 What tips do you have for people who want to make that transition?

 Download as many apps as possible… and experiment, experiment and experiment with each app.
 On average I produce 10 to 15 variations of each art piece before I select the final one I showcase.
 Go through app tutorials when you use an app for the first time – they are great!